-The buildings and structures listed here are non-designated heritage assets.
-They are important for their contribution to the layout and characteristic mix of architectural styles in the village and Designated Area, and their features and settings will be protected wherever possible.
-The surviving areas of Ridge and Furrow fields and other landscape features are non-designated heritage assets.
+All of the identified heritage assets listed below are important for their contribution to the layout and mix of structures and architectural styles, landscape and archaeological features, in the village and Designated Area.
+These assets and their features and settings will be protected wherever possible.

-Proposals for new development affecting any of these assets will not be supported unless the benefits arising from the development would outweigh the harm to the heritage asset(s) concerned.
+Changes affecting any of these assets will not be supported unless the benefits arising from the change would outweigh the harm.